pulumi/foundational-training/module-02-pulumi-import/exercise-01-pulumi-import-cli.md

-# Exercise 1: Bulk importing resources
+# Exercise 1: The `pulumi import` command

-In this exercise you will bulk import resources (typically created manually in the console or via CloudFormation).
-This exercise uses a custom script using `boto3` to generate a bulk import JSON file for use with the `pulumi import` command, but learners are welcome to take their own approach to gather resources for import, including handwriting the file.
+In this exercise you will use the Pulumi CLI to import resources into a stack.
+There are two ways to use the `pulumi import` command:

-1. Deploy the CDK stack if your account/region has no VPCs or similar resources:
+1. Importing a single resource by supplying all arguments at the command line.
+1. Importing multiple resources by passing a JSON file to the `pulumi import` command.

+## Setup Steps

+1. Deploy some AWS resources (a VPC and two subnets) by running the following command.
+We will bring these resources under Pulumi management:

     ```bash
-    # Skip this step if already deployed the CDK in the previous step
-    cd cdk && cdk deploy && cd -
+    aws cloudformation deploy --template-file exercise-01-cfn.yaml --stack-name pulumi-import-ex-01 --capabilities CAPABILITY_NAMED_IAM --region us-east-1
     ```

-1. Install the dependencies for the account scraper script:
+    Note the IDs of the VPC and subnets that are exported as values:

     ```bash
-    # Modify the following command as necessary for your environment (venv, poetry, etc):
-    cd boto3
-    pip install -r requirements.txt # or pip3
+    aws cloudformation list-exports --region us-east-1
     ```

-1. Run the account scraper:
+1. Create a Pulumi program and change to the directory containing the program:

     ```bash
-    # from the boto3 directory,
-    python3 account_scraper.py > pulumi-import.json && cd -
-    #
-    # If your AWS region is not set then run as:
-    # AWS_DEFAULT_REGION=us-east-1 python3 account_scraper.py > pulumi-import.json && cd -
+    mkdir pulumi-import-ex-01
+    cd pulumi-import-ex-01
+    pulumi new aws-typescript -y
     ```

-    Note that this script will scan all VPCs and associated resources (subnets, route tables, etc.) in the account/region in which you run it.

-1. Create a Pulumi program:
+    or, for Python:

     ```bash
+    mkdir pulumi-import-ex-01
+    cd pulumi-import-ex-01
-    pulumi new aws-typescript -y --dir pulumi-import-exercise
+    pulumi new aws-python -y
     ```

+    Remove any resources contained in the generated program.

+## Importing a Single Resource from the Command Line

+1. Navigate to the [Pulumi Registry](https://www.pulumi.com/registry/) and look up the command to import a VPC resource.
+The syntax will be at the bottom of the VPC resource's page in the AWS provider.

+    > [!IMPORTANT]
+    > Be sure to substitue the VPC ID from the CloudFormation stack you deployed earlier.

+    Run the command.

+1. After running the command, you will see the code for the resource in the command line output in the same language of your Pulumi program.
+Copy and paste the generated code into your program and run the following command:

+    ```bash
+    pulumi preview
+    ```

+    You should see no diff.
+If you do see a diff, massage the generated code and re-run `pulumi preview` until there is no diff.

+## Importing Multiple Resources from the Command Line

+1. Create a file called `pulumi-import.json` in the same directory as your Pulumi program.
+Create the file contents similar to the following (note that you will have to swap the `id` fields for the actual subnet ids):

+    ```json
+    {
+        "resources": [
+            {
+                "type": "aws:ec2/subnet:Subnet",
+                "name": "imported-subnet-1",
+                "id": "subnet-abc123"
+            },
+            {
+                "type": "aws:ec2/subnet:Subnet",
+                "name": "imported-subnet-2",
+                "id": "subnet-xyz987"
+            }
+        ]
+    }
+    ```

 1. Import the resources you exported:

     ```bash
-    cd pulumi-import-exercise
-    pulumi import -f ../boto3/pulumi-import.json > index.ts -y
+    pulumi import -f pulumi-import.json
     ```

+    Copy the resulting code into your Pulumi program.

 1. Run the `pulumi preview` command.
 Edit the program until the `pulumi preview` command shows no errors and no diff.
-The resources in this program are now under Pulumi management (although `pulumi import` protects them from deletion by default.)
+The resources in this program are now under Pulumi management.

+> [!IMPORTANT]
+> Note the `protect` flag that is added.
+This stops the resources from being deleted by Pulumi, but it does not prevent them from being deleted in AWS.

+## Cleaning Up

-1. Finally, delete the stack with the imported resources in order to avoid accidentally modifying resources in your AWS environment:
+1. Delete the stack with the imported resources:

     ```bash
     pulumi stack rm dev --force
+    ```

+The `--force` argument will delete the stack, but will leave any resources that are currently deployed.
+If you do not use this then the CLI will warn you that there are still resources.
+1. Tear down the CloudFormation stack:

+    ```bash
+    aws cloudformation delete-stack --stack-name pulumi-import-ex-01 --region us-east-1
     ```